liveha/NMBU-BIO326/Polishing_ONT-contigs.md

 Yey!
 Look at the size, do you think all of them are actual chromosomal genomes?

-We also wanna do is the check the quality using **BUSCO** again.
+We also wanna check the quality using **BUSCO** again.
 We already know that BUSCO is available as a container in Orion

 `singularity exec /cvmfs/singularity.galaxyproject.org/b/u/busco\:5.0.0--py_1 busco --help`

-We will run BUSCO using the script you used in the genome session, which can be found here: `/mnt/SCRATCH/bio326-21/MetaGenomeAssembly`, called `busco.SLURM.sh` **but with a few minor changes - can you spot them?*
+We will run BUSCO using the script you used in the genome session, which now can be found here: `/mnt/SCRATCH/bio326-21/MetaGenomeAssembly`, called `busco.SLURM.sh` **but with a few minor changes - can you spot them?*

 ```
 #!/bin/bash